saltconf/salt35/registration/index.md

  Registration for SALT35 will be handled by the Linguistic Society of America.

 Please follow the link below to find instructions and information for online registration.
+Salt35 will take place in person at Harvard University.

 <div style="text-align: center; margin-bottom: 1em;">
   <a href="https://www.surveymonkey.com/r/SALT35" id="reg-button">Register Here</a>